surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 6.21.3-b.1 =
+= 6.22.0-b.2 =

-(2020/02/25) Added the Schema MedicalCondition sub-types.
+(2020/02/26) Added a WPML integration module to provide better locale information (Premium version).
+Added the Schema MedicalCondition sub-types.
 Added a new "Term Title Prefix" option in the SSO &gt; Advanced Settings page.

 = 6.21.2 =